Skip to content

 Normandy: 15 Stunning Things to do in the Region of Beauty and History

 Honfleur is one of the most famous cities in Normandy and Europe.
-It has wonderful cobblestone streets and many old half-timbered houses.
-Honfleur is famous for its old port from which trips to Canada started in the 16th century.
-Another attraction located in the harbor is the Maritime Museum which will teach you about the history of fishing and shipbuilding in Honfleur.
+It has beautiful cobblestone streets and many old half-timbered houses.
+Honfleur is famous for its old port, from which trips to Canada started in the 16th century.
+Another attraction in the harbour is the Maritime Museum, which will teach you about the history of fishing and shipbuilding in Honfleur.

-There is also the Eugene Boudin Museum, which is a good choice for art lovers.
+The Eugene Boudin Museum is also a good choice for art lovers.
 It contains paintings and drawings of scenes of the Normandy coastline.
-There are many other attractions to visit in Honfleur besides these two museums and you will love being there and spending a great time in Honfleur.
+Besides these two museums, there are many other attractions to visit in Honfleur, and you will love being there and having a great time.

 3. Etretat Cliffs